Privacy Notice

 2.1 Security

 We take the security of your data seriously.
 We use internal and third-party audits and certification programmes to test and improve the security of our systems.
 We have Clean Screen and Clean Desk policies and encrypt all data held on phones and computers.
 Our staff undergo DBS checks and have data protection training before handling personal data.
 Access to personal data is limited to those people who require it for their roles, and logins are secured with multi-factor authentication.
-Medical data and other sensitive data gathered through the Participant Information Form is subject to additional access and retention controls and cannot be exported from the system.
+Medical information and other sensitive data gathered through the Participant Information Form is subject to additional access and retention controls and cannot be exported from the system.

 Sensitive data including data from the Participant Information Form is only stored and processed within the UK.